autoSteve/ha-solcast-solar/ADVOPTIONS.md

 An integration reload is required to vary the number of entities.
 New entities created will be disabled by default, and if this option is reduced then entities will be cleaned up.

-Do not set this value higher than the number of forecast future days.
+This value must be less than or equal to the number of forecast future days.

 **Key: "forecast_future_days"**